khyatisoneji/LearnITProject/README.md

 ##Starting the application:
 This application is written in Ruby on Rails.

+First copy the sample application config to your application config by runnning command:
+`cp config/application.yml.sample config/application.yml`

+You need to add postgres login credentials and slack details like `slack client id` and `slack client secret`

 To run the application run the command:
 `bundle exec rails s -p 4567`